 Warren loses his temper

-At 5 am the next morning, Warren received a phone call from the USA.
-It was an inconsiderate journalist asking the usual stupid questions about the bacteria being just a harmless commensal and not a pathogen at all.
 Warren irritated, blurted out that they knew it was a pathogen because Barry Marshall had just infected himself and ‘damn near died’.
 The unreleased work was now in the hands of a journalist from the ‘Star’ tabloid newspaper.
 Freakish, bizarre and somewhat far-fetched copy was their speciality and this story was just up their street.
 The next day the ‘Star’ published “Guinea-pig doctor discovers new cure for ulcers…and the cause”.

 As it happens, this unwanted publicity was to change Marshall’s life for the good and it was thanks to Warren’s temper.
 A continuous stream of patients from the USA had read the story and were desperate for the new treatment.
 Marshall was able to help these patients by proxy in the USA as early as 1984.
-This documented story and the subsequent records from the treated patients was also important when another medic tried to claim credit for being the first discoverer.
+This documented story and the subsequent records from the treated patients was also important.
+Another medic tried to claim credit for being the first discoverer.
 Marshall was able to prove his claim to be the first along with Warren.

 Dogma kept patients in misery for years.

 It wasn’t until 1994 and after many years of research that the medical community started to come around to the theory of bacterial infection and the consequence of ulcers.
 The medical profession had thought that peptic ulcer disease was caused by too much stomach acid.
 This fact was laid down in medical textbooks.
 Because of dogma, many long suffering patients tolerated untold misery and unpleasant surgery.
 Once a patient had an ulcer it was difficult to erradicate.
 Most kept their ulcers for life, controlling their flare-ups with drugs.

 Intransigent medical community capitulate